shor-ty/grayScottModel/readme.md

 * Switch to the repository directory
 > cd grayScottModel
 * Switch to the branch you need
 * for version 2.3.x use the following command
-> git checkout flameletModel-2.3.x
+> git checkout grayScottModel-2.3.x
 * for version 3.0.x use the following command
+> git checkout grayScottModel-3.0.x
+* for version 4.x use the following command
-> git checkout flameletModel-3.0.x
+> git checkout grayScottModel-4.x
 * After that pull it
 > git pull
 * Now you have everything and you can start compiling